-The regions are highly dependent on the rest of the country's transport network for access to national and international supply chains.
-The effects of climate change are resulting in increases in natural hazards such as intense storms, flooding, slips, and coastal erosion.
 Large areas of both Otago and Southland are low-lying, and located within these areas are key transport corridors, including State Highway 1 and the Main South Line (rail).
-Natural disasters have the ability to isolate communities, and alternate routes in many areas are either indirect, resulting in excessively long diversions, or inappropriate for some vehicles, such as high-productivity motor vehicles (HPMVs).
+Natural disasters can isolate communities, and alternate routes in many areas are either indirect, resulting in excessively long diversions, or inappropriate for some vehicles, such as high-productivity motor vehicles (HPMVs).

 Both Otago and Southland have programmes underway to understand and respond to climate change.
-The Otago Regional Council's Climate Change Risk Assessment provides information for both current and future challenges facing the region.5 Environment Southland and the region's territorial authorities also commissioned the Southland Climate Change Impact Assessment, which was published in 2018.6 Understanding and taking action to address resilience deficiencies across the regions will reduce the exposure of transport networks and communities to risk.
+The Otago Regional Council's Climate Change Risk Assessment provides information for both current and future challenges facing the region.

+Environment Southland and the region's territorial authorities also commissioned the Southland Climate Change Impact Assessment, which was published in 2018.
+Understanding and taking action to address resilience deficiencies across the regions will reduce the exposure of transport networks and communities to risk.

 The impacts of recent extreme weather events across the country have highlighted the importance of forward planning to provide for resilient transportation networks.
 Cyclone Gabrielle caused significant damage to transportation infrastructure and also resulted in a loss of power and communications in some areas for some time.

 Damage to roads meant that people did not have access to essential services.
 Despite Cyclone Gabrielle not affecting the Otago and Southland regions, the need to rebuild and repair transport infrastructure has put pressure on Crown funding and the requirement for transport specialists.
-Extreme weather events around the country are becoming a common occurrence, which will continue to put pressure on transport networks and funding sources.